seungjlee/MusicoinExplorer/README.md

 1. Install the Parity node.
 You might need to install VS 2015 x64 redistributable from Microsoft
 2. Install Node.js
-3. Start parity using the following options: `parity --chain musicoin --tracing=on --fat-db=on --pruning=archive  --ipcpath=\\.\pipe\musicoin.ipc`
+3. Start parity using the following options: `parity --chain musicoin --tracing=on --fat-db=on --pruning=archive  --ipcpath=\\.\pipe\etc.ipc`
-4. Clone this repository to your local machine: `git clone https://github.com/seungjlee/MusicoinExplorer.git --recursive` (Make sure to include `--recursive` in order to fetch the solc-bin git submodule).
+4. Clone this repository to your local machine: `git clone -b etc https://github.com/seungjlee/MusicoinExplorer.git --recursive` (Make sure to include `--recursive` in order to fetch the solc-bin git submodule).
 5. Install all dependencies: `npm install`
 6. Adjust `config.js` if necessary.
 7. Start the block explorer: `npm start`